-Our specialist expertise and experience in international reintegration and resettlement, and supporting migrant offenders and those at risk of offending, posits Hibiscus Initiatives as one of the leading organisations supporting foreign nationals involved in the criminal justice system in the UK.
+Our specialist expertise in international reintegration and resettlement, and supporting migrant offenders and those at risk of offending, places Hibiscus Initiatives as one of the leading organisations supporting foreign nationals and BMER groups and individuals involved in the UK criminal justice system.

 We work with over 1,000 clients from over 119 countries, providing:

-- welfare, advice, advocacy, volunteering and befriending in prisons
+- welfare, advice, advocacy, volunteering and mentoring in prisons

-- reintegration assistance for people released from Immigration Removal Centres
+- reintegration assistance and practical and emotional support for people in detention and those released from Immigration Removal Centres

 - community resettlement support for ex-offenders

-- awareness-raising on the risks of being trafficked to the UK.
+- identification of potential victims of trafficking and awareness-raising on the risks of being trafficked to the UK.

-We educate and influence policy makers, the media and the public about the experiences of our clients, many of whom end up in the criminal justice system when they should be treated as victims of abject poverty, violence or because they have been coerced into criminal activity.
+We also aim to educate and influence policy makers and the public about the experiences of our clients, many of whom end up in the criminal justice system when in fact they should be treated as victims of abject poverty, violence or because they have been coerced into criminal activity.